DorSkoler/cloud-ex2/README.md

 ## Creators

-Dor Skoler and Yon Garber - the ones who always attend class
+Dor Skoler and Yon Garber - the ones who always attend class and it is shown in the project :)

 ---